yoesk8/project-4-fitnessblog/README.md

 * Bootstrap's light blue (Primary) is used on the Read article button / and for the articles with the category "Training".

-* Bootstrap's green (Success) is used for the articls with the category "Nutrition".
+* Bootstrap's green (Success) is used for the articles with the category "Nutrition" and edit button.

+* Bootstrap's red (danger) is used for the delete button.